kevelopment/nx-nestjs-react-starter/README.md

 ## Build

-Run `nx build my-app` to build the project.
+Run `nx build api` or `nx build client` respectively to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `nx test my-app` to execute the unit tests via [Jest](https://jestjs.io).
+Run `nx test api` or `nx test client` to execute the unit tests via [Jest](https://jestjs.io).

 Run `nx affected:test` to execute the unit tests affected by a change.

 ## Running end-to-end tests

-Run `ng e2e my-app` to execute the end-to-end tests via [Cypress](https://www.cypress.io).
+Run `ng e2e client` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

 Run `nx affected:e2e` to execute the end-to-end tests affected by a change.